-Support up to 80W of power delivery to a single connector (Small) card; and 150W to a dual connector (Large) card
+Power delivery support up to 80W to a single connector (Small) card; and up to 150W to a dual connector (Large) card

+Note: Baseboard vendors need to evaluate if there is sufficient airflow to thermally cool the OCP NIC 3.0 card.
+Refer to Section 6 for additional details.

-Support up to PCIe Gen5 on the system and OCP NIC 3.0 card
+Support up to PCIe Gen5 on the baseboard and OCP NIC 3.0 card

 Support for up to 32 lanes of PCIe per OCP NIC 3.0 card